mvt-project/mvt/docs/development/custom_commands.md

 When MVT is installed in an active virtual environment, install the plugin with `pip` in that environment.

+Command packages that need their own settings, such as an API key, should store them in a namespaced [plugin configuration file](plugin_configuration.md) rather than in MVT's own `config.yaml`.

 ## Load a Command File

 For local commands that are not packaged, create a Python file that exports one